Celebrating Great Design and Literature

 By coming together for this series of events, we'll develop a community of readers who will share ideas, events and curricula around these classics for years to come.

-We launched a Kickstarter to support 50x50 exhibits nationwide!
+We launched a Kickstarter in 2013 to support 50x50 exhibits nationwide!
 Rewards included posters, postcards and business cards.

 50x50 Across the Country